Ivan26K/-web-technologies/README.md

 Hello everyone!
-# I am Chioresco Ivan.
+# I am Kioresco Ivan.
 I found a lot of new information about Git.